 Class time is spent experimenting with embouchure, aperture shape, tongue position/shape, air pressure and air direction toward the end of stabilizing, tuning, and balancing multiphonics at a very high level.
-The course includes three modules, an exercise book, a live webinar, a private lesson, a peer review project, and a group recording project.
+The course includes two group webinar meetings, two private lessons, an exercise book, and a group project.

 NEXT SESSION begins June 19th, 2020.

 Full and partial scholarships are sometimes available, apply here.